weel/webrtc/README.md

           var data = new Uint8ClampedArray(event.data);
           buf.set(data, count);
           count += data.byteLength;
-          if (count === buf.byteLength) {
+          if (count == buf.byteLength) {
               // we're done: all data chunks have been received renderPhoto(buf);
           }
         }
         function renderPhoto(data) {
-            var IMAGE_WIDTH = 300;
-            var IMAGE_HEIGHT = 150;

-            var canvas = document.createElement('canvas');
+            var photo = document.createElement('canvas');
-            trail.insertBefore(canvas, trail.firstChild);
+            trail.insertBefore(photo, trail.firstChild);

-            var context = canvas.getContext('2d');
+            var canvas = photo.getContext('2d');
-            var img = context.createImageData(IMAGE_WIDTH, IMAGE_HEIGHT);
+            var img = canvas.createImageData(300, 150);
             img.data.set(data);
-            context.putImageData(img, 0, 0);
+            canvas.putImageData(img, 0, 0);
         }

 ### Playing with the sample code

-1. As usual, start local server with `node server.js` and navigate to http://localhost:2013.
+1. As in previous steps, start a local server with `node server.js` and navigate to http://localhost:2013.
-2. Allow the app to grab webcam video stream.
+2. Allow the app to use your camera.
 3. The app will create a random room.
 Copy and paste the URL into a new window.
-4. Click on "Snap & send" button and see what happens in the other window.
+4. Click the 'Snap & send' button and see what happens in the other window.

 ### Bonus points

 1. Try combinations of different browsers, e.g. Firefox or Opera.
 2. Send the room URL to another person in your codelab.
-You should be able to connect over the WiFi.
+You should be able to connect via WiFi.
-3. Deploy the app to a public URL and try snap&sending photos with your friends.
+3. Deploy the app to a public URL and try 'snap & sending' photos with your friends.
-4. How can you change the code to be able to share any regular file with your peers?
+4. How can you change the code to make it possible to share any file type with your peers?

-## Step 7: Putting it all together: RTCPeerConnection + RTCDataChannel + signaling

-This is a DIY step!

-1. Take a look at the app you built in step 4.

-2. Add the RTCDataChannel code to your Step 6 app to create a complete application.

-### Bonus points

-1. The app hasn't had any work done on layout.
-Sort it out!
-Make sure your app works well on different devices.

 ## Step 8: Use a WebRTC library: SimpleWebRTC

 Complete example: [complete/step8](https://bitbucket.org/webrtc/codelab/src/master/complete/step8).

 Abstraction libraries such as SimpleWebRTC make it simple to create WebRTC applications.
+(You can find other examples of WebRTC libraries at [bit.ly/webrtcwebaudio](http://bit.ly/webrtcwebaudio).)

 1. Create a new document using the code from [complete/step8/index.html](https://bitbucket.org/webrtc/codelab/src/master/complete/step8/index.html).
 2. Open the document in multiple windows or tab.